BED BUGS NORTHWEST

 Bed bugs optimal temperature for reproducing is around 72° F. Bed bugs and eggs will die when frozen at 0° F, for over one hour.
 It is not advised to put bags of infested items outside in the snow with the intention of killing bed bugs.
 Temperatures must be the same consistently and that is not guaranteed using outdoor temperatures or hot car temperatures.
 Those temps are not maintained evenly, or consistently.
 An actual freezer at 0° F may be used to treat paper or fabric items but not electronics.
 See more on Freezing Bed Bugs Do’s and Don’ts here.

 Bed bugs die at approximately 120° F when exposed for thirty minutes.
 Bed bug eggs however require an hour or more at the same temperature, or 1 hour at 125° F. to die.
+I’ve read that 115° is hot enough, and that may also be true if the insects are heated longer at that temp.
+Heating bed bugs or eggs at 120° for 30 minutes isn’t going to do it.
+The bed bug oven was really helpful in my infestation where I heat treatment wasn’t available yet.
+I used it to heat my chair and sofa cushions, shoes and other hard to treat items.
 There are many ways to safely treat your possessions, craft supplies, books, toys, and even electronics without putting you and your family at risk. *Documented research and results about the temperature to kill bed bugs and eggs.

 NEVER ATTEMPT TO HEAT YOUR HOME OR POSSESSIONS USING SPACE HEATERS, AN OVEN OR MICROWAVE OVEN.